niftools/blender_niftools_addon/docs/user/features/iosettings/export.rst

 -------------------------
 .. _user-features-iosettings-export-smoothseams:

-This option combines the normals data for all vertices containing the same xyz location data along an edge and uses the same normal tangent and bi-tangent values for all affected vertices.
+This option combines the normals data for all vertices containing the same XYZ location data along an edge and uses the same normal tangent and bi-tangent values for all affected vertices.

 Use NiBSAnimationNode
 ---------------------